gilbsgilbs/babel-plugin-i18next-extract/CONTRIBUTING.md

 - `config.ts` parses babel configuration options.
 - `constants.ts` exports constants that may be re-used across the project.
 It's mainly there to avoir cyclic dependencies.
-- `exporter.ts` exports JSON files after the keys are extracted.
 - `index.ts` exports the plugin for Babel.
 - `keys.ts` perform operations on extracted keys (keys derivation from plural forms or context, namespace inference from key value, …).